Trauma Informed Care in Nursing

 Trustworthiness and Transparency

 Nursing has long been recognized as the nation’s most trusted profession.
-This has been accomplished through the intentional focus of patient advocacy.
-Nation-wide policies and safety goals have promoted diversity, equity, and inclusion.
-Initiatives to make sure that the patient understands and agrees with their plan of care, such as using their preferred language in plain and clear terms, is an example of how nurses build that trust.
+This has been accomplished through the intentional focus on patient advocacy.
+Nationwide policies and safety goals have promoted diversity, equity, and inclusion.
+Initiatives to ensure that the patient understands and agrees with their plan of care, such as using their preferred language in plain and clear terms, are an example of how nurses build that trust.

-Using the concept of patient-centered care helps demonstrate transparency, which is a way nurses further build trust.
-True transparency can be accomplished through encouraging patients to be involved in their care.
-Asking patients if it is acceptable that we document their experiences and even share our notes or computer screens to demonstrate our desire to be transparent.
+Using patient-centered care helps demonstrate transparency, a way nurses can further build trust.
+True transparency can be accomplished by encouraging patients to be involved in their care.
+We can ask patients if it is acceptable to document their experiences and even share our notes or computer screens to demonstrate our desire to be transparent.

 Educating patients using the teach-back method also indicates our transparency as our knowledge becomes theirs (1).